duckduckgo/ios-search-and-stories/CONTRIBUTING.md

 **Commits:**
 ````
-    (#99999) Make the example in CONTRIBUTING imperative and concrete
+    (#GH_ISSUE) Make the example in CONTRIBUTING imperative and concrete

     Without this patch applied the example commit message in the CONTRIBUTING
     document is not a concrete example.
 This is a problem because the